 This section describes the conventions that this manual uses.
 These conventions make it easier to gather information from this and other volumes in the documentation set.

 The following conventions are discussed:

 - Typographical conventions

-- Icon conventions
+- Other conventions

+- Syntax diagrams

-- Syntax conventions
+- Command-line conventions

-- Sample-code conventions
+- Example code conventions

 Typographical Conventions

 This manual uses the following conventions to introduce new terms, illustrate screen displays, describe command syntax, and so forth.